Red Frame/White Light: Alternative versions

 Contrary to identical timings being printed on the 7" and 12" labels, the 12" version is slightly longer as the coda comes to a sudden stop, as opposed to the 7" version which fades out.

 The group recorded a version of "Red Frame/White Light" for a John Peel radio session in 1979.
-This version was made available on the Peel Sessions 1979–1983 album release (2000).
+This version was made available on the compilation album Peel Sessions 1979–1983 (2000).

-A Remastered Version appeared on the 2019 compilation album and box-set, Souvenir: The Singles Collection 1979-2019.
+A remastered version appeared on the 2019 compilation album and boxset, Souvenir – The Singles 1979–2019.

 Live performances

 After being included in many early live sets, the song has rarely been performed live by the band after 1980.

 A live performance was recorded at the Theatre Royal, Nottingham on 28 July 1980 for Rockstage TV broadcast.
 It was not given official release until 2015 on the Access All Areas CD and DVD release.

 In 2019, the band performed the song as an encore on their 40th anniversary Souvenir Tour.